CamKeys-Git/neuralNetwork/README.md

 ## How To Use

+All of the code below can be pasted into the MatLab terminal.
 To get stared, load the dataset containing 5000 images of handwritten digits.

 ```Matlab
 load('ex4data1.mat');